willyfh/lightning-hydra-boilerplate/README.md

 - [x] Poetry setup

 ## 📝 TODO List
+Feel free to fork the repo, create a PR, or open an issue if you spot anything or have ideas.
+I’d love to hear your feedback and make this more useful for everyone!

 - [ ] 🔄 Configurable Callbacks (EarlyStopping, ModelCheckpoint, etc.)
 - [ ] 🛠 Hyperparameter tuning with Optuna
 - [ ] 🏆 Evaluation script